Bringing your new hound home

 - Feed separately to begin with and determine if there are any signs of food guarding.
 It is quite natural for hounds to protect their food, particularly between dogs who do not know each other properly.

-- Lurchers are renowned for their unique play, bitey face, bitey ankle and so on.
+- Lurchers and Galgos are renowned for their unique play, bitey face, bitey ankle and so on.
 Their play can be quite intense and vocal, lots of “chase me chase me” and zoomies.
 If you have any concerns that there is anything other than good old fashioned lurcher play going on, then do get in touch.
 It can be a highly arousing activity for lurchers so if you feel it is getting a little out of hand, then distract them and give them a break.

 - You need to give them time to get used to each other’s play styles.
 Please supervise playtimes.
 Accidents can easily happen, this includes collisions.
 Recently, three lurchers were in a field together, playing hard and fast, and one ran into the other, killing them instantly.
 Never underestimate their speed and power.